 The latest issue of Sci-Fan Magazine, which includes my story “Fate’s Daughters,” just hit the Amazon bestseller list.
 It’s currently #12 in its genre, comfortably ahead of some hack named George R.R.
 Martin, who’s at #15.

 My deepest thanks to my beta readers and supporters.

 SciFan Magazine has published my latest story, “Fate’s Daughters.”
-It’s available in paperback on Amazon.

 The protagonist, Dr. Thomas Lear, delves into Scottish mysticism to master the secrets of da-sheallahd, or second sight, and uses that knowledge to prove the existence of spin-off “daughter” universes, the most profound and disturbing theory in quantum mechanics.
 Lear discovers how to find and observe alternate versions of his life, and learns what would have happened if he hadn’t made choices he has long regretted.

 He also learns all choices, good or bad, have repercussions — and that even what we think are good choices can have shocking consequences.

 An instructor leading an improv workshop I attended at Queen City Comedy in Charlotte inspired this story.
 E.B. urged everyone to “let go” and react honestly to the scenes they were acting out.
 At one point she said, “We’ve forgotten how to focus!
 The only thing that matters is happening in the place and moment you’re living in right now.”
 Her words hit me, and I kept thinking about them after the workshop was done.
 That advice is just the medicine we need in our distracted age.

 BTW, if you want to know more about daughter universes and quantum mechanics, Space.com has this short, helpful article, one of the pieces I read researching the science behind the story.